 What is the difference between oleander and rhododendron?

-Oleander is native to Asia while rhododendron has a hybrid origin.
-Oleander grows in riverbanks and dry rocky watercourses, but rhododendron grows most prolifically in moist forests.
-Oleander is hardy in USDA zones 8 through 11; rhododendron is hardy in zones 4 through 8.
+Oleander is native to southern Asia and the Mediterranean while rhododendron has a hybrid origin.
+Oleander grows in riverbanks and dry rocky watercourses, but rhododendron grows most prolifically in shaded forests.
+Oleander is hardy in USDA zones 8 through 10; rhododendron is hardy in zones 6 through 8.

 The plant, and its sap, are poisonous to the touch.

 The best place to safely plant an oleander tree or bush is away from any gardens or backyards where children or pets may play.

 Oleander.
 Clemson Cooperative Extension.